 Let’s assume that you are working for a client for the first time and you have been given a topic ‘X Reasons to Have a Blog.’
 As soon as you take on this assignment, you need to get answers to the following questions:

 1. Who is the target audience of your client?

-Is your client targetting individuals or businesses?
+Is your client targeting individuals or businesses?
 The target audience will affect the way you write.
-For instance, a business targetting individual buyers will prefer a writing style that is more conversational, personal, and maybe even laced with humor.
+For instance, a business targeting individual buyers will prefer a writing style that is more conversational, personal, and maybe even laced with humor.
 On the other hand, a B2B client may want an article that is informative and highlights the business’s expertise.

 Of course, when we say business article, don’t assume that you need to write content that sounds like a management book extract.
 Today, every content you write has to be easy to read and must communicate the benefit the reader will derive from the ten minutes they spend reading what you have written.